 Barry Lerner: As service providers start to explore the insights, efficiencies, value and competitive edge that big data can bring to their companies, they must first decide how to embark on such a journey.
 Big data must be business driven with well-defined expected outcomes.
 Each department or organization needs to define its own individual big data requirements.

-must not be undertaken as a technology initiative, nor driven by the IT department.
+Big data must not be undertaken as a technology initiative, nor driven by the IT department.
 Each department will need to clearly define their requirements, such as improving customer loyalty, streamlining processes, improving revenue, network optimization or top-line growth through predictive analytics, etc. These requirements need to be clearly defined and agreed upon before any project spending begins.

 How do service providers identify what data they need to capture and keep?